vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 ## Programmatic binding

-For most data you obtain from a database, you will want to change the reference to point to various different parts of the database at different times while the application is running, e.g. to display a different user profile, or different product detail page.
+If you need to change the bound reference while the application is running, e.g. to display a different user profile, or different product detail page, _Declarative binding_ isn't enough.
 This can be achieved through the `$rtdbBind`/`$bind` methods added by `rtdbPlugin`/`firestorePlugin` in any Vue component.

 <FirebaseExample>